HansjoergW/sec-fincancial-statement-data-set/README.md

     - LiabilitiesAndEquity

   With just a few lines of code, you'll get a comparable dataset with the main positions of a balance sheet for Microsoft, Alphabet, and Amazon:
-  (see the [stanardize the balance sheets and make them comparable](https://nbviewer.org/github/HansjoergW/sec-fincancial-statement-data-set/blob/main/notebooks/07_01_BS_standardizer.ipynb) for details)
+  (see the [stanardize the balance sheets and make them comparable notebook](https://nbviewer.org/github/HansjoergW/sec-fincancial-statement-data-set/blob/main/notebooks/07_01_BS_standardizer.ipynb) for details)
    ````python
    from secfsdstools.e_collector.companycollecting import CompanyReportCollector
    from secfsdstools.e_filter.rawfiltering import ReportPeriodRawFilter, MainCoregRawFilter, OfficialTagsOnlyRawFilter, USDOnlyRawFilter